gardener/landscaper/docs/level_0/basic_concepts.md

 Blueprint, like helm charts, docker images, json schema etc. All these required resources are described by a Component Descriptor as a yaml file.

-Component Descriptors are a complete description of all stuff belonging to a component and could be used for different tasks like security scanning or transport.
+Component Descriptors are a complete description of all resources belonging to a component and could be used for different tasks like security scanning or transport.

 ## Component Archive